KnifeMaster007/postgres-db-restore/README.md

 It was developed as means to speed up integration tests.

+This is fork from [ayedo/postgres-db-restore](https://github.com/ayedo/postgres-db-restore) with removed dependency on JOOQ, that can cause problems with projects, that uses JOOQ too.

 ## Introduction

 In many integration test scenarios the database needs to be setup before it can be used in a test.
 For example, often migrations need to be run.